Resources

 4) Will we merge our money? 🏛️

-There's no right or wrong answer to this question.
+Merging finances as a couple isn't all-or-nothing — there are a few structures worth considering.
 Some couples choose to combine their finances completely, while others prefer to keep them separate.
 Here are some options to consider:

 👉 Joint bank accounts